Done: Svanberg striker in tonight's World Cup qualifiers

 Injuries, poor form and a competitive situation where he fell short are various reasons for the long and involuntary absence.

-It's been sad, of course.
+It has been sad, of course.
 Partly because you haven't been there, partly because the results haven't been what you want.
-Even though I haven't been on the team, there's been a sense of togetherness.
-I had hoped for more, but now it's the way it is.
+Even though I haven't been on the team, you've felt a sense of togetherness.
+I had hoped for more, but now it's what it is, says Svanberg.

 Withdrawn striker